Destination Wedding Photography

 Congratulations on your engagement, and thank you so much for visiting Dreamtime Images’ destination wedding photography site!
 I’m excited to hear more about your wedding, and perhaps document your once in a lifetime celebration.

-Dreamtime is run by me, Nathan Welton, a former newspaper photojournalist turned wedding photographer.
-Though I live in the mountains of Colorado, I photograph destination weddings worldwide.
+Dreamtime is run by me, Nathan Welton, a former newspaper photojournalist turned wedding photographer in Estes Park CO.
+Though I live in the mountains, I photograph destination weddings worldwide.
 My career has led me to shoot weddings across the United States, from California to the East Coast, on both coasts of Mexico, in Europe, and on islands and beaches throughout the Caribbean.
 Every time I photograph a marriage, I’m struck by how much of an honor and privilege it is to be there.

 Popular wedding destinations I photograph include Aruba, The Bahamas, The British Virgin Islands (BVI), St. Lucia, Cancun, Cozumel, Costa Rica, Tulum, and San Miguel de Allende.
 Read more about the areas I cover here.
 Due to the time required to travel to the places I shoot, I generally do not offer single day event coverage for celebrations outside of Colorado.
 However, feel free to ask about this, as I will offer one-day packages for out of state couples depending on the season and location.

 I am based in Colorado and shoot destination weddings in many of the state’s most popular towns.
 You can read more about them on my resource pages for Estes Park, Vail, Beaver Creek, Steamboat Springs, Denver, Boulder, Breckenridge and Keystone.
 I also shoot family portraits for people making destination vacations in Estes Park, CO.